Pennsylvania PA Schedule A - Interest Income

 Historical Past-Year Versions of Pennsylvania Form PA-40 A

-We have a total of eight past-year versions of Form PA-40 A in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of Form PA-40 A in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2021 PA Schedule A - Interest Income (PA-40 A)